 Critical theory is a tradition of thought that began 100 years ago in Germany: it is the argument of this lecture series that it is still useful for thinking about architecture today.
 Beginning with Siegfried Kracauer, a trained architect and frequent writer on the subject, and Walter Benjamin, who obsessively worked on the Parisian arcades, we will move on to their postwar descendants such as Jürgen Habermas, Manfredo Tafuri, and Angela Davis, exploring these thinkers' critique, their disputes, and their limitations.

-4x lectures Mondays 17:30-19:00pm: 29.04, 13.05, 3.06, 17.06.
+Focus of study: Architectural and Cultural Heritage 4x lectures Mondays 17:30-19:00pm: 29.04, 13.05, 3.06, 17.06.

 Literature

 Teaching will be in English, some of the readings will also be available in German